eosnetworkfoundation/grant-framework/applications/myproject_name.md

 The EOS-community needs ambitious projects that can show that advantage to a larger audience.

 The EOS Mainnet has 5 millions accounts.
-Important EOS-projects, e.g. the implementation of the EVM, will probably get a lot of users from the 40 million accounts on Ethereum.
+Important EOS-projects, e.g. the implementation of the EVM, are targeting the 20 million users in the Ethereum ecosystem.
 Our target audience is the 150 million users hunting virtual monsters on PockémonGo.

 EOS has the opportunity and technology to replace virtual monsters with real money.
 And the EOS ecosystem needs projects that are targeting non-tech users in an order of magnitude from outside the smaller crypto community.

-We are not aware of other similar projects in the EOSIO or other related ecosystems.
+We are not aware of other similar real-world P2E adventure game projects in the EOSIO or other related ecosystems.

 ## Team